kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 The resources allocated for a ResourceClaim can be shared by multiple containers in a pod.
-Depending on the capabilities defined in the ResourceClaim by the plugin, a ResourceClaim can be used exclusively by one pod at a time, by a certain maximum number of pods, or an unlimited number of pods.
+Depending on the capabilities defined in the ResourceClaim by the driver, a ResourceClaim can be used exclusively by one pod at a time, by a certain maximum number of pods, or an unlimited number of pods.